Minivera/go-lander/README.md

 ```

 For a web assembly application to stay alive after its first execution, we need to create a channel and wait on it.
-This ensures our application stays alive until the page is refreshed, which allows GO-lander to rerender the app on
+This ensures our application stays alive until the page is refreshed, which allows Lander to rerender the app on
 demand.

 We then call the `RenderInto` function using a component called `helloWorld` on the `#app` DOM node, which we'll
 create later.
-GO-lander apps need to start with a component, which can then render any structure you want.
+Lander apps need to start with a component, which can then render any structure you want.

 In this case, the `helloWorld` component is a function that renders a `h1` tag with the text "Hello, World!" and
 some styling.
 Any styles you add to an HTML node with `Style` will be added to a global stylesheet and updated on
 every subsequent render.

-GO-lander does not provide any utilities to compile your application to Web Assembly, so we'll also need an `index.
+Lander does not provide any utilities to compile your application to Web Assembly, so we'll also need an `index.
 html` file and the JavaScript file provided by your installation of Go.
 You may also use [`wasmserve`]
 (https://github.com/hajimehoshi/wasmserve) to simplify this process.